About

 Louisa is writing a coastal memoir (an extension of her essay, At the water’s edge) which will published by Little Toller Books.

-Louisa is co-founder of The Inclusion Agency (TIA), which she runs with Louise Boston-Mammah.
-TIA provides consultancy around Equality, Diversity and Inclusion to a range of organisations as well as delivering diverse arts and heritage projects in the south west.
+As well as writing, she works as an equity, diversity and inclusion (EDI) consultant, and is co-founder of The Inclusion Agency (TIA), which she runs with Louise Boston-Mammah.
+TIA provides EDI consultancy to a range of organisations as well as delivering diverse arts and heritage projects in the south west.

 Check out this poetry film, Under a turquoise sky, by Folio Theatre.